-Trevor is no stranger to volunteerism and giving back to the community.
-With a long history of supporting various charitable organizations such as Habitat for Humanity, HeroWork and others, it made perfect sense for him to accept an invitation to take on the full-time Trade Manager role with HeroWork in 2018.
+Trevor Botkin (aka.
+T-Bot) is no stranger to volunteerism or giving back to community.
+With a long history of supporting various charities such as Habitat for Humanity, HeroWork and others – it made perfect sense for him to accept an invitation to take on the full-time Trade Manager role with HeroWork in 2018.
 Four years later, Trevor is now the General Manager and oversees all of HeroWork Victoria’s undertakings.

 “My dream was always to find a job that leveraged my leadership experience and trade skills to make a difference in the community, a job where my energy and enthusiasm would be an asset.
 To that end, HeroWork and myself are a perfect match!”

 Megan comes from a journalism background and loves to learn about people and what it means to be human in a complex world.
 This comes first through understanding, empathy and listening carefully to each unique life story, she believes.
 She was born and raised in Calgary, Alberta where she attended Mount Royal University and graduated with a bachelor’s degree in journalism and marketing.

 Prior to joining the HeroWork team, Megan has worked as a reporter as well as in the non-profit realm as a communications expert.
 An impactful time in her career was when she worked for the United Way of Calgary and Area where she had the opportunity to share her personal experience with domestic violence through public speaking engagements to raise awareness of its prevalence in the community, across Canada and globally.

 Megan is especially passionate about writing, photography, video work and philanthropic fundraising.
 She maintains a deep curiosity about the world with a belief that the root of all change will come from recognizing that we are more similar to one another than we are different.